JanUfniarz/ollama/cli/help_info.md

 * /d - stops container
 * /o - manage ollama (run 'ai /o help' for more info)
 * /m - change model
+---

+To add a system prompts ad it in system_prompts.json